 WVSOM has one IRB that is responsible for ensuring that the rights and welfare of human subjects are protected.
 The IRB has the authority to approve, require modification, or disapprove research activities covered by DHHS regulations, including exempt research activities under 45 CFR 46.104 for which limited IRB review is a condition of exemption and any proposed changes to ongoing human subjects research.
 The IRB has the authority to suspend or terminate approval of ongoing, approved research that is not being conducted in accordance with regulatory requirements or that has been associated with unexpected, serious harm to subjects.
 The research community and the IRB share responsibility for knowing the requirements of the Federal regulations, applicable state law, and institutional policies and procedures for the protection of human research participants.
 WVSOM's IRB members bring expertise in a variety of disciplines to ensure effective and adequate knowledge of subject populations and other factors in order to assess any risks and benefits to subjects and ensure that informed consent is obtained as required.
-The IRB regularly conducts reviews.
+The IRB roster includes members who are knowledgeable about the community for which the IRB regularly conducts reviews.